ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/11-message-passing.md

 date: 2018-08-24T10:53:26-05:00
 ---

-The second criteria Alan Kay set for object-oriented languages was [message passing](https://en.wikipedia.org/wiki/Message_passing).
+The second criterion Alan Kay set for object-oriented languages was [message passing](https://en.wikipedia.org/wiki/Message_passing).
 Message passing is a way to request that a unit of code engage in a behavior, i.e. changing its state, or sharing some aspect of its state.

 Consider the real-world analogue of a letter sent via the postal service.
 Such a message consists of: an address the message needs to be sent to, a return address, the message itself (the letter), and any data that needs to accompany the letter (the enclosures).
 A specific letter might be a wedding invitation.
 The message includes the details of the wedding (the host, the location, the time), an enclosure might be a refrigerator magnet with these details duplicated.
 The recipient should (per custom) send a response to the host addressed to the return address letting them know if they will be attending.